“My Headphones, they saved my life”

 — Bjork ‘Headphones’

-Supportive Music and Imagery (SMI)
+Music and Imagery Therapy (MIT)

-What is SMI?
+What is MIT?

 How does it work?